vejalingo/React-ReactNative-Design-Patterns/compound-components-pattern/readme.md

 </select>
 ```

-The `<select>` is the element responsible for managing the state of the UI, and the `<option>` elements are essentially more configuration for how the select should operate (specifically, which options are available and their values).
+The `<select>` is the element responsible for managing the state of the UI, and the `<option>` elements are essential in order to facilitate futher configuration for the way in which the select element should operate (specifically, which options are available and their values).

 Let's imagine that we were going to implement this native control manually.
 A naive implementation would look something like this: